Logotype for oOh!media Limited

 Executive summary

-• Out-of-home advertising sector reached a record 15% share of all media, remaining the fastest-growing media segment in Australia and New Zealand, with oOh!media maintaining its leading position despite a 2.8–3% revenue decline in H1 2024 due to contract exits and restructuring.
+• Out-of-home (OOH) advertising sector reached a record 15% share of agency media spend in 1H24, growing 8% year-over-year and remaining the fastest-growing media sector in Australia and New Zealand.

-• Margin expansion was achieved through disciplined contract bidding and cost control, with adjusted gross margin improving to 43.1% (up 1.8ppts year-over-year).
+• Margin expansion achieved through disciplined contract bidding, cost control, and digital asset rollout, with adjusted gross margin up 1.8ppts and EBITDA margin up 0.1ppts.

 Financial highlights